What causes eye injuries?

-Injuries to the eye and surrounding structures can be caused by blunt trauma from sport balls, fists, or airsoft/pellet/paintball guns; sharp trauma such as a stick, projectiles or knives; or chemical trauma such as splash from a caustic substance like a cleaning material or pool supplies.
-Safety glasses should be worn at all times while playing with airsoft/pellet/paintball guns and these should never be pointed at anyone’s faces.
+Pediatric eye trauma can happen at home, school, play or sports.
+Injuries to the eye and surrounding structures can be caused by blunt trauma from sport balls, fists, or airsoft/pellet/paintball guns; sharp trauma such as a stick, projectiles or knives; or chemical trauma such as a splash from a caustic substance like cleaning material, alcohol based hand sanitizer, or pool supplies.

 Which part of the eye can be injured?

-Injuries to the eye can involve the eyelids, the bones surrounding the eye, and the eyeball itself.
+Injuries to the eye can involve the eyelids, the tear drainage system, the bones surrounding the eye, and the eyeball itself.

 What are some injuries to the eyelids?